lhthang1998/pokemon-wails/README.md

 # :mage: golang-wails
 Use wails to build a desktop app
-> This is a desktop app using Golang and ReactJS
-> Project is used for learning ReactJS
+> A desktop app using Golang and ReactJS.
+And this project is used for learning ReactJS

 ## Table of contents
 * [Technologies](#technologies)